edmondburnett/MIStagesDIY/README.md

 [official open-source docs](https://pichenettes.github.io/mutable-instruments-documentation/modules/stages/open_source/#calibration),
 the exact details of how to go about this are lacking.
 Thus the creation of this guide.

+Originally forked from `forestcaver/MIStagesStuff` (seems to be gone now) and updated with code fixes and improved/expanded instructions.
+The goal was to fill in the details from my own experience with building several of these, to make the process clearer and remove some of the guesswork.

 ## Useful Links

 - [Stages Open Source docs](https://pichenettes.github.io/mutable-instruments-documentation/modules/stages/open_source/#)